frossm/cal/README.md

 ---------| -----------
 -n #     |Set the number of calendars per row when displaying a year.
 The default is 3.
 -D       |Start in Debug Mode which will display additional debugging data.
 Normally not used.
--h or -? |Display the help page
+-v       |Display the current version and copyright of the program and exit -h or -? |Display the help page